mosbth/cimage/REVISION.md

 v0.7.6* (2015-10-20)
 -------------------------------------

+* Added hook in img,php before CImage is called, #123.
 * Added configuration for default jpeg quality and png compression in the config file, #107.
 * Strip comments and whitespace in imgs.php, #115.
 * Bundle imgs.php did not have the correct mode.